 St Giles is part of the Wye Brooks Benefice, which includes the churches of Llangrove, Llangaron, Marstow and Welsh Newton.
-The regular services at St Giles are: Second Sunday of the month-11:00.
-Lay led service Fourth Sunday of the month -11:00 Holy Communion
+The regular services at St Giles are: First Sunday in the month: Compline (Evening Prayers) -6:00 pm April to September, inclusive -4:00 pm October to March, inclusive Second Sunday of the month-11:00.
+Holy Communion Third Sunday of the month -11:00 Lay Lead Service Fourth Sunday of the month -11:00 Holy Communion

 St. Giles stands at the heart of the village of Goodrich, and it is very much a central part of the community.
 As well as welcoming all to worship with us, the church seeks to offer support and friendship and bring together those who live in the village.

 A church has stood on the site of St Giles, since the 12th Century and the building and graveyard are full of beautiful and fascinating features and many listed monuments.
 Three public footpaths meet in the churchyard, so it is much visited by local people, as well as those from further afield.
 Information about the history of St Giles church can be found on this site.
 More details are in the History of the St Giles.

 We are fortunate to have an excellent 19th century organ and an accomplished organist, Keith Jones.
 Music and song have always been a strong feature of services and events at St Giles.